cardano-foundation/CIPs/CIP-0019/README.md

 (6) `0110....`                  | `PaymentKeyHash` | ø
 (7) `0111....`                  | `ScriptHash`     | ø

-- `PubKeyHash` and `StakeKeyHash` refers to `blake2b-224` hash digests of Ed25519 verification keys.
+- `PaymentKeyHash` and `StakeKeyHash` refers to `blake2b-224` hash digests of Ed25519 verification keys.
 How keys are obtained is out of the scope of this specification.
 Interested readers may look at [CIP-1852] for more details.

 - `ScriptHash` refer to `blake2b-224` hash digests of serialized monetary scripts.
 How scripts are constructed and serialized is out of the scope of this specification.